vladlu/codebox/README.md

 # About

 A WordPress Plugin that adds a PHP Sandbox with WordPress functionality.
+For Developers.

 ![Screenshot](https://i.imgur.com/5PYnf3a.png)